raiyanshadow/destiny-2-macros/readme.md

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>

+# Disclaimer: Do not use any macros here or elsewhere, otherwise your account has the risk of being banned.

 This repository will include essential destiny 2 macros, feel free to change them to your liking.
 I will have more macros soon.
 All macros are written in AutoHotKeyScript, make sure to download the AutoHotKey software.
 It's opensource and free: https://autohotkey.com
 Feel free to change the macro keybinds, which can be done by editing the, example, Numpad1:: to Numpad0:: .
 For a full list of ahk keys, see here: https://www.autohotkey.com/docs/KeyList.htm

-I am in no way responsible if you get banned using these, use it at your own risk.
-However, I think Bungie is leniant and doesn't usually ban you for macros.
+I am in no way responsible if you get banned using these, use it at your own risk. ~~However, I think Bungie is leniant and doesn't usually ban you for macros~~.
+So much for that leniancy :p

 # Latest Update: